derdanielb/Dota-2-Chat-Wheel-Soundboard/README.md

 4. __Start ChatWheelSoundboard.exe:__
-Figure our the correct 'Mic device' on the left hand side of the soundboard.
+Figure out the correct 'Mic device' on the left hand side of the soundboard.
 Usually the largest number is the most recently installed device (which should be the virtual cable tool).
-You can check your selection by watching the indicator bar at windows sound manager (step 3) or steam microphone test (step 2).
+You can check your selection by watching the indicator bar at windows sound manager (step 3) or steam microphone test (step 2) when playing a sound.

 5. __Enable Dota 2 open microphone:__
 Start Dota 2.
 Go to Settings>Audio>Voice: Select 'Open Mic' for team voice chat.